jbride/mujina/mujina-miner/src/board/bitaxe_gamma.md

 - Use `RUST_LOG=mujina_miner=trace` to see all serial communication
 - Monitor board statistics logged every 30 seconds
 - Check TACH reading for fan operation verification
-- Verify temperature readings are reasonable (not 0°C or >100°C)
+- Verify temperature readings are reasonable (not 0 degC or >100 degC)

 ## References